BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleBigShapeLilShapes/instructions.md

+---
+layout: project
+category: turtleart
+title: Big Shape Lil Shapes
+---
-# Big Shape Lil Shapes
+ Big Shape Lil Shapes

 Working as a team, decide on what shapes (or simple drawings) you want to make.